PSYC 673

 Prerequisite: Graduate standing

-The course is designed to expose the student to the legal and ethical issues involved in professional practice and research.
-Ethical standards, relevant legal rulings and the process of personal professional development will be considered.
+Exposes students to the legal and ethical issues in professional practice and research.
+Ethical guidelines of professional organizations; legal rulings which influence practice; and the course of professional development will be discussed.

 Detailed Description of Content of Course